Facts about Kate Middleton

 The Royal Wedding was held on April 29, 2011, a Friday, at Westminster Abbey in London.
 Queen Elizabeth announced before the wedding that she had bestowed the title of Duke of Cambridge on William, making Kate the Duchess of Cambridge, and the Queen also gave William and Kate the Scottish titles of Earl and Countess of Strathearn — possibly a nod to their meeting at St. Andrews.

 The Duchess’s second child with Prince William, a daughter named Charlotte Elizabeth Diana, was born on May 2, 2015.
 Buckingham Palace announced in September of 2017 that the Duchess was pregnant with the couple’s third child.
 That child, a son, was born on April 23, 2018.

-During all three of her pregnancies, the Duchess of Cambridge has suffered from hyperemesis gravidarum, or severe morning sickness… The Duchess of Cambridge has two siblings: a sister, Philippa (called Pippa, born September 6, 1983) and a brother, James (b.
+During all three of her pregnancies, the Duchess of Cambridge suffered from hyperemesis gravidarum, or severe morning sickness… The Duchess of Cornwall and Cambridge has two siblings: a sister, Philippa (called Pippa, born September 6, 1983) and a brother, James (b.
 1987).
 Pippa was the maid of honor at her sister’s wedding… Kate Middleton’s wedding dress was designed by Sarah Burton of the Alexander McQueen fashion house… Kate Middleton’s parents are the founders of Party Pieces, a mail-order company that (according to its website) “specialises in providing top quality products for children’s parties and delivering them to customers within a few days with a minimum of fuss”… British tabloids nicknamed her “Waity Katie” as her relationship with Prince William stretched on without an engagement… Many sources have called her Catherine since her engagement and marriage.
 According to the Royal Family’s official website, “Miss Middleton uses both names equally, and she has never expressed a preference for either Catherine or Kate since her engagement to Prince William.
 Catherine is the name that Miss Middleton grew up with in her family, and Kate is the name that she tends to use in a work context”… Kate Middleton was born at Royal Berkshire Hospital in Reading, according to a 2009 story in The Daily Mail.